What is an EPC and why do I need one?

 I want to give notice to end my tenancy what do I do?

 If you would like to end your tenancy the procedure is straightforward.
-Check your tenancy agreement to confirm the end date of your fixed term and notice period required.
 You can give notice to end your tenancy in writing to us at the office or by email (we require notice from each named tenant on the tenancy agreement).
-Typically, 1 months notice is required (as long as this falls after the last day of your fixed term – if applicable), if you are unsure call us on 0116 267 4049 for assistance.
+The notice required is 2 months but must end on either your rent due date or the date before (i.e. 2 months’ notice from your rent due date).
+If you are unsure about this, please call us on 0116 267 4049 for assistance.